List of presidents of the United States by education: M.A. (Master of Arts)

 Note: John Adams and John Quincy Adams, along with George W. Bush are the only presidents to date to attain master's degrees.

-J.D. or LL.B. (law degree)
+J.D. or LL.B. (law)

 Note: Hayes, Taft, Nixon and Ford were awarded LL.B. degrees.
-When most U.S. law schools began to award the J.D. as the professional law degree in the 1960s, previous graduates had the choice of converting their LL.B. degrees to a J.D.
+When most U.S. law schools began to award the J.D. as the professional degree in law during the 1960s, previous graduates had the choice of converting their LL.B. degrees to a J.D.
 Duke University Law School made the change in 1968, and Yale Law School in 1971.
-Theodore Roosevelt and Franklin D. Roosevelt, both of whom attended Columbia Law School but withdrew before graduating, were awarded posthumous J.D. degrees in 2008.